 Are These Construction Stocks Undervalued Right Now?

-One company to watch right now is Patrick Industries (PATK).
-PATK is currently sporting a Zacks Rank of #2 (Buy) and an A for Value.
-The stock has a Forward P/E ratio of 7.68.
-This compares to its industry's average Forward P/E of 10.81.
-Over the past 52 weeks, PATK's Forward P/E has been as high as 15.21 and as low as 7.68, with a median of 10.88.
+Lennar (LEN) is a stock many investors are watching right now.
+LEN is currently sporting a Zacks Rank of #2 (Buy), as well as an A grade for Value.
+The stock is trading with P/E ratio of 7.38 right now.
+For comparison, its industry sports an average P/E of 7.41.
+LEN's Forward P/E has been as high as 10.92 and as low as 6.28, with a median of 8.33, all within the past year.

-Another valuation metric that we should highlight is PATK's P/B ratio of 2.61.
-The P/B ratio is used to compare a stock's market value with its book value, which is defined as total assets minus total liabilities.
-This company's current P/B looks solid when compared to its industry's average P/B of 3.07.
-Within the past 52 weeks, PATK's P/B has been as high as 3.89 and as low as 2.61, with a median of 3.05.
+We also note that LEN holds a PEG ratio of 0.31.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+LEN's industry has an average PEG of 0.38 right now.
+Over the last 12 months, LEN's PEG has been as high as 1.26 and as low as 0.30, with a median of 0.99.

-Value investors also love the P/S ratio, which is calculated by simply dividing a stock's price with the company's sales.
-This is a popular metric because sales are harder to manipulate on an income statement, so they are often considered a better performance indicator.
-PATK has a P/S ratio of 0.48.
-This compares to its industry's average P/S of 0.64.

-Finally, investors will want to recognize that PATK has a P/CF ratio of 5.83.
-This metric focuses on a firm's operating cash flow and is often used to find stocks that are undervalued based on the strength of their cash outlook.
-PATK's P/CF compares to its industry's average P/CF of 15.40.
-Over the past 52 weeks, PATK's P/CF has been as high as 11.96 and as low as 5.83, with a median of 8.93.
+Finally, investors will want to recognize that LEN has a P/CF ratio of 8.13.
+This figure highlights a company's operating cash flow and can be used to find firms that are undervalued when considering their impressive cash outlook.
+This stock's P/CF looks attractive against its industry's average P/CF of 9.05.
+Over the past year, LEN's P/CF has been as high as 11.61 and as low as 6.72, with a median of 9.05.

-Investors could also keep in mind Thor Industries (THO), an Building Products - Mobile Homes and RV Builders stock with a Zacks Rank of # 2 (Buy) and Value grade of A.
+Tri Pointe Homes (TPH) may be another strong Building Products - Home Builders stock to add to your shortlist.
+TPH is a # 1 (Strong Buy) stock with a Value grade of A.

-These figures are just a handful of the metrics value investors tend to look at, but they help show that Patrick Industries and Thor Industries are likely being undervalued right now.
-Considering this, as well as the strength of its earnings outlook, PATK and THO feels like a great value stock at the moment.
+These are only a few of the key metrics included in Lennar and Tri Pointe Homes strong Value grade, but they help show that the stocks are likely undervalued right now.
+When factoring in the strength of its earnings outlook, LEN and TPH look like an impressive value stock at the moment.

 Click to get this free report